chrisstrahle/chrisstrahle.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a medical doctor and former strategy consultant, now working full-time on biosecurity and pandemic preparedness — through a mix of independent research, project work, and teaching.

 Previously, I spent time as a management consultant at the Boston Consulting Group, where I built quantitative models, ran expert interviews, and solved problems for biopharma clients.
 Before that, I studied medicine at Heidelberg University with a year abroad in Paris, and completed an MD thesis in neuro-oncology.

-I've facilitated biosecurity courses at BlueDot Impact, done independent policy research on antimicrobial access in LMICs with the Oxford Biosecurity Group, and started a student-run capacity-building programs at the World Health Summit.
+I've facilitated biosecurity courses at BlueDot Impact, done independent policy research on antimicrobial access in LMICs with the Oxford Biosecurity Group, and started a student-run capacity-building program at the World Health Summit.

-I believe the tools to dramatically reduce the burden of future pandemics already exist or are within reach.
-I would like to develop and deploy them.
+I believe the tools to dramatically reduce the burden of respiratory diseases already exist or are within reach and I think we should develop and deploy them globally.
+I'm trying to make that happen.

 <div class="row justify-content-start">
     <div class="col-sm-8">